asclepias/asclepias-broker/docs/rest_api.rst

     :query from: Filter by start date of publication/discovery of the relationships.
 Example: ``2018-01-02T13:30:00``
-    :query to: Filter by end date of publication/discovery of the relationships.
-Example: ``2018-01-02``
+    :query to: Filter by end date of publication/discovery of the
-    :query groupBy: Expand the scope of the relationships to source identifier (default: ``identity``).
+    :query group_by: Expand the scope of the relationships to source identifier (default: ``identity``).
 Accepted values: ``identity``,
       ``version``